Sch0u/Blackjack/README.md

 ## Description

-So i wanted to learn how to code, and i thought that Javascript was a solid way of using a game for beginners.
+So i wanted to learn how to code, and i thought that Javascript was a solid way of creating a game for beginners.
 I tried and tried, to learn how to code and it was rough, but finaly i came up with something that worked.
 So this is my atempt to make Blackjack.